SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 Bonus: If you wouldn't mind sharing our Resources page with someone you know, we create out content for free and would like to share it with as many people as possible.

 Cheers!

+We envisioned starting a great company.

+A company which would enable other companies to be great.

+We identified certain problems in the business world and with our marketing know-how and our values, we knew we had answers.

+The first two points are directly related to our customers and the third to our employees and the kind of values we want to foster within our company.
+(Though more directly related to the inner workings of our company, those values constantly impact our dealings with customers.)

+First there is the unsatisfied customer.
+The rip-off.

+Second, there are good products and good companies that can't seem to sell those good products.

+Third, there aren't enough business out there have the correct focus.
+If they don't eventually fail altogether, their unhealthy, unhappy work environment leaves their employees unsatisfied if not miserable.
+Businesses don't have to be like this.
+We knew that our business could be different.